arasgungore/AutoCorrect/README.md

 # autocorrect

-A C++ project which suggests you possible correct spellings by checking for different letter orders and looking out for extra, missing, or faulty characters for the word you misspelled.
+A C++ project which suggests you possible correct spellings for the word you misspelled.
+Alternative spellings are suggested by checking for different letter orders, looking out for extra, missing, or faulty characters.

-# Run on terminal
+## Run on terminal

 ```sh
 g++ autocorrect.cpp main.cpp -std=c++11 -o test